Klara

 Many backup tools (such as borg or rsync) attempt to optimize the incremental backup case by only copying the bits of files that have changed.
 These tools begin by examining the modified times, file sizes, and other parameters of the files on source and destination.
 If this metadata is different for the same file on source and target, the tool then inspects the contents of the file on each end in order to determine what blocks need to be updated on the target.

-This means that these non-filesystem-aware backup tools must generate a lot of load even when nothing has changed at all—all those stat calls to check times and sizes are small blocksize random reads, one of the most difficult storage workloads.
+This means that these non-filesystem-aware backup tools must generate a lot of load even when nothing has changed at all.
+All those stat calls to check times and sizes are small blocksize random reads, one of the most difficult storage workloads.
 These random reads are especially slow on HDD backed pools!

 Based on Klara ZFS engineering team’s recommendations, the customer augmented their pool with a mirror of 3 high endurance SSDs allocated as the ZFS “special” vdev.
 The special vdev type is dedicated to storing metadata, and optionally small blocks that are inefficient to store on wide RAIDz vdevs, such as those in this customer’s pool.